BLOOMINGTON, Ind. — With Indiana star freshman Noah Vonleh out of the lineup, two other Hoosiers stars elevated their game Sunday at Assembly Hall.

 Ohio State has now lost back-to-back road games after losing to Penn State on Thursday.

-Indiana head coach Tom Crean tweeted about 30 minutes before the game was scheduled to tip that the Hoosiers would be playing without Vonleh, who is Indiana’s leading rebounder and second-leading scorer who missed the game with inflammation in his foot.
+Crean tweeted about 30 minutes before the game was scheduled to tip that the Hoosiers would be playing without Vonleh, who is Indiana’s leading rebounder and second-leading scorer.
+Vonleh missed the game with inflammation in his foot.

 Indiana managed to overcome not playing without their best big man, as it never trailed in the second half and led for about a quarter of the first half.